MATE-Leviathan/24-25WaterCode/README.md

-This is the robot code for Leviathan, which is competing in the
+This is the robot code for Leviathan, which is competing in the RANGER class of the MATE ROV Competition
 # water game

 ![xkcd](https://imgs.xkcd.com/comics/first_design.png)